How European VAT Rules influence translation rates

 In the UK, one of the advantages freelance translators have over translation agencies is that they are subject to lower taxes.
 While corporation tax is currently at 19% (2022) and lower rate income tax at 20% of profit, the self-employed translator has a personal allowance of almost £12,570 before this rate applies.

 UK freelance translators have a choice whether to register for VAT or not.
 What is more, the threshold at which freelance translation service providers are legally required to register is very high at £85,000 annual turnover, and a self-employed translator is not likely to reach it.
 So most freelance translators do not register for VAT in the UK.

 In contrast, only very small agencies are likely not to have to register for VAT.
 Therefore, most agencies have to charge VAT.
 While this gives them the advantage of reclaiming VAT for goods bought in, it is a great disadvantage to have to increase translation rates by 20% for private clients who cannot reclaim the VAT.
 So UK freelance translators have an immediate and significant competitive advantage when calculating their translation rates.

 Other European countries have varying rules.

-German VAT rules
+German rules for VAT

 In Germany there is no exemption from having to charge VAT for traders with a low turnover.
 So, every entity – single freelance translators and globally active translation agencies alike – must charge VAT on translation jobs.
 There seems to be some uncertainty as to what rate of VAT translators are supposed to charge.
 Therefore, some freelancers charge the reduced rate of 7% while others invoice the full rate of currently 19% (2022).
 In contrast, if providing work for companies in other EU countries, translators need not charge VAT, but, if working for private clients outside Germany, translators have to add VAT to the cost of the translation.

-Post-Brexit VAT rules
+Post-Brexit VAT regulations